Xianahh/HorseMod/docs/source/guides/attachmentsAPI.rst

 --------------
 :lua:obj:`HorseMod.attachments.AttachmentData` is the main module used to define and store all the attachment slots and definitions.
 It provides functions to add new slots and attachments, as well as tables to store the defined slots and attachments.

+Attachments of a specific horse are stored in a :lua:class:`HorseMod.AttachmentsModData` instance associated to the horse using the :lua:obj:`HorseMod.HorseModData` system.
+Containers information are stored in :lua:class:`HorseMod.ContainersModData` instances and manes in :lua:class:`HorseMod.ManesModData` instances.

 .. _attachmentsload-label:

 AttachmentsLoad